 Stroke Play – Two Strokes; Match Play – Loss of Hole

-Tournament Directors: Rob Addington, Ryan Finn, Dave Prinz, Kellen Kubasak, John Cochran, Carter Page and Ashton Casper
+Tournament Directors: Rob Addington, Ryan Finn, Kellen Kubasak and John Cochran.

 Upon completion and confirmation of entry, all players have agreed to abide by all Texas Golf Association Tournament Policies and Procedures – including Code of Conduct, Dress Code, and any special guidelines for specific event.